 Academic Personnel

-The Office of the Provost works closely with the deans and administrative units on appointment processes and personnel matters related to tenure-track faculty, non-tenure-track faculty, and officers of administration.
+The Office of the Provost works closely with the deans and administrative units on appointment processes and personnel matters related to tenure-track faculty, career faculty, officers of research, officers of administration, and librarians.
 Such matters are administered in partnership with Human Resources - Operations.

 Learn about processes and procedures for TTF promotion and tenure cases, including dossier elements, timeline, and tenure-clock considerations.